 Sarah K. Rogers, Mound City Bank, Platteville

-Thank you to all of the bankers who dedicate their time and talents in promoting consumer education in Wisconsin.
+Thank you to all the bankers who dedicate their time and talents to promoting consumer education in Wisconsin.

 You can view the full list of winning individuals and banks online at www.wisbank.com/EFEawards.
-If you have any questions about the Wisconsin Bankers Foundation Excellence in Financial Education Awards, please contact WBA’s Amber Seitz at 608-441-1237 or via email.
+If you have any questions about the Wisconsin Bankers Foundation Excellence in Financial Education Awards, please contact WBA's Amber Seitz at 608-441-1237 or firstname.lastname@example.org.